Count On Me (Whitney Houston and CeCe Winans song): Music video

-The accompanying music video for the song features Houston and Winans giving a concert performance, while clips of the Waiting to Exhale feature film are sporadically mixed in.
+The accompanying music video for the song features Houston and Winans giving a concert performance at Webster Hall in Manhattan, while clips of the Waiting to Exhale feature film are sporadically mixed in.

 The "Count on Me" music video peaked at number one on music channels BET, MTV, and VH1.
+It was the second music video Wayne Isham directed for Houston, having previously directed the singer on her music video for her 1987 hit, "So Emotional".

 References in pop culture

-On a Valentines Day episode of Sister, Sister, the three principal actors: Tia Mowry, Tamera Mowry and Marques Houston, sing the song at a karaoke bar.
+On a Valentine's Day episode of Sister, Sister, the three principal actors: Tia Mowry, Tamera Mowry and Marques Houston, sing the song at a karaoke bar.
 They sing the first two verses and the chorus.

+Awards and accolades

+At the 1997 Grammy Awards, the song was nominated for two Grammys -- Best Pop Collaboration with Vocals and Best Song Written for Visual Media, losing to "When I Fall in Love" by Natalie Cole and Nat King Cole and "Because You Loved Me" by Diane Warren respectively.
+The latter was Houston's first Grammy nomination as a songwriter.

+The song also earned songwriting awards for Houston, Babyface and Houston's brother Michael.
+At the 1997 ASCAP Pop Awards, Whitney and Michael Houston each won the award for Most Performed Song of the Year while also earning Best Song from a Film honors at the ASCAP Film & TV Awards.
+Babyface earned a BMI Pop Award for the song.

+For the Billboard year-end issue for 1996, "Count on Me" was ranked the 48th best pop song, the 35th best R&B song and the 30th best AC song of the year respectively.